algosup/2022-Project-Artificial-Intelligence-Group-C/Documents/Functional_Specifications.md

 ## Features

-The project is developed in Python and C++ with arduino This project is a device which will be able to listen to conversation and tell whether the speakers are talking in English or in French.
+The project is developed in Python and C++ with arduino.
+It's a device which will be able to listen to conversation and tell whether the speakers are talking in English or in French.

 ## Deadlines